rashmitha2873/sales-analysis-using-mysql/README.md

-# sales analysis usingm ysql
+# sales analysis using mysql